Bit-Nation/Pangea-Docs/README.md

  -  Panthalassa, our mesh network backend was initially built in [Golang](https://github.com/Bit-Nation/BITNATION-Panthalassa), but is currently being refactored into JavaScript + Flow, follow the development [here](https://github.com/Bit-Nation/Panthalassa).
  -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea-react) is our frontend under heavy redevelopment, this new version is made with React Native.
+ -  Our AI Lucy who governs the reputation system is in Solidity, you can follow the progress [here](https://github.com/Bit-Nation/Lucy-draft)
  -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) is made in Solidity.
  -  The [registry](https://github.com/Bit-Nation/BITNATION-Registry) will be merged in the framework, it is in solidity too.